-Action CIR 1b:

-Coordinate with the County of Sonoma to determine feasible alternative routes, bypasses or "beltway connector" routes (e.g. Llano Road extension from SR 12 to Occidental Road, or measures to divert some Hwy.
+Action CIR 1b: Coordinate with the County of Sonoma and Caltrans to determine feasible alternative routes, bypasses or "beltway connector" routes (e.g. Llano Road extension from SR 12 to Occidental Road, or measures to divert some Hwy.
 116 traffic at the southern terminus of Llano Road, or diversion of some Hwy.
 12 traffic to Occidental Road at Fulton Road, or improving Ragle Road) and evaluate benefits provided by these routes.
 If appropriate, work collaboratively with the County of Sonoma and Caltrans to determine the extent of roadway improvements needed to support these bypass routes, add the project to future CIPs or seek County or other agencies plan improvements, encourage proactive participation and coordination by the SCTA and support funding through the SCTA or other sources, and as appropriate, update both City and County General Plan Circulation Elements to include these routes.

-Action CIR 1c:

-Complete a comprehensive 2-way street analysis for SR 116 (South Main Street, Petaluma Avenue and McKinley Street) including traffic operational analysis, concept designs, urban design/landscaping improvements, economic benefits and identification of potential funding sources.
+Action CIR 1c: In collaboration with Caltrans, complete a comprehensive 2-way street analysis for SR 116 (South Main Street, Petaluma Avenue and McKinley Street) including traffic operational analysis, concept designs, urban design/landscaping improvements, economic benefits and identification of potential funding sources.
+As appropriate, work with SCTA, Caltrans, and other affected agencies to update policy objectives based on the results of the analysis.

-Action CIR 1d:

-Complete the following roadway improvements to maintain the safety and efficiency of the current circulation system, and to support buildout of the General Plan.
+Action CIR 1d: Complete the following roadway improvements to maintain the safety and efficiency of the current circulation system, and to support buildout of the General Plan.